This is an unusual web page for a psychologist.

 Wampold, B.E.
 (2001).
 The great psychotherapy debate: Models, methods, and findings.
 Mahwah, N.J.: Lawrence Erlbaum.

-Also, see http://www.talkingcure.com for more information and resources.
+Also, see The International Center for Clinical Excellence for more information and resources.

 Back to top